DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 David Walther: CRAZY DINOSAURS: 3.
 The Dream from David Walther on Vimeo.

-2. III/IIa/2: Love and Death: 6 and a half minutes for violin & piano.
+9. Love and Death: 6 and a half minutes for violin & piano.
+Based on III/IIa/2.

-3. III/IIb/1c.
-Concerto for Tenor Saxophone, or Bass Clarinet: Lunar Eclipse:
+10. Lunar Eclipse: Concerto for Tenor Saxophone, or Bass Clarinet: 8 minutes;

-8 minutes; with piano.
-Performed by Christian Contreras, tenor saxophone, and Yelena Beriyeva, piano, on 1/27/12 with Boston Metro Opera.
-See also I/VII/1 below.
+with piano.
+Dedicated to, and performed by Christian Contreras, tenor saxophone, and Yelena Beriyeva, piano, on 1/27/12 with Boston Metro Opera.
+See also I/VII/1 below and III/IIb/1c.

 To hear "Lunar Eclipse" please click on the button below.